Other / mixed grade configuration · Collinsville, AL

 How many students attend Collinsville High School?

 Collinsville High School has 906 students enrolled.
-It is a other school in Collinsville, AL.
+It is a public school in Collinsville, AL.

 What is the student-teacher ratio at Collinsville High School?